 Imagine showing up to the very first day of your first job at a restaurant.
 You’re excited, nervous, and ready to meet the rest of the team and get to work.
 There’s only one problem, though: instead of donning comfortable work shoes, you show up in sandals, inadvertently violating the first rule of restaurant footwear: never wear open-toed shoes.
 Shoes for restaurant workers are always closed-toe, comfortable, and slip-resistant.

-While options abound, one thing’s for certain: how you treat your feet is not a decision to be taken lightly when you work in a restaurant and are on your feet for hours and hours.
+While options abound, one thing’s for certain: how you treat your feet is not a decision to be taken lightly when you work in a restaurant and are on your feet every day for hours on end.

 Employee Handbook Template

 Outline your restaurant’s staff policies in this customizable Word doc to help restaurant management and staff get on the same page.